-- (a) In accordance with the Commission's decision in paragraph 128 (a), the post adjustment index derived from the survey (updated to the month of implementation) is augmented by 3 per cent to derive a revised post adjustment multiplier for the duty station; - (b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
-Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance; - c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
-It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..] - 129.
-The Tribunal agrees with the Applicants that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
-The resulting financial loss for the Applicants, 4,7% of the post adjustment component of the salary and not 4,7% of the salary as a whole, as it is presented by the Applicants, moreover, delayed by one year through the application of the transitional allowance is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest". - 130.
+(b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
+Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance;

+- c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
+It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..] - 123.
+The Tribunal agrees with the Applicant that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
+However, the resulting financial loss for the Applicant, 4.7% of the post adjustment component of the salary and not 4.7% of the salary as a whole, as it is presented by the Applicant, moreover, delayed by one year through the application of the transitional allowance is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest". - 124.
 Finally, the modification is temporary.
-As evidenced by ICSC reports 2017-2019, the impugned decision occurs in the context of a review of the post adjustment

-Retaining an independent expert to examine the methodology was a step toward a comprehensive review that was subsequently launched and which includes establishing a working group on operational rules governing the determination of post adjustment multipliers, with the full participation of organizations and staff federations as well as a task force on the review of the conceptual framework of the post adjustment index methodology, composed of statisticians nominated by organizations, staff federations and the Commission, as well as top-level consultants in the field of economics and price statistics.
-The latter produced report on a wide array of technical and procedural issues, covering, in general terms, elements disputed by the Geneva statisticians.
-The ICSC report for 2019 shows, in particular, that the problem of generalized decreases in the post adjustment index attributable to methodological change is taken very seriously and neutralizing such effects are to be addressed either through a compensatory mechanism on a no-gain, no-loss basis, or through statistical solutions formed in the
+As evidenced by ICSC reports 2017-2019, the impugned decision occurs in the context of a review of the post adjustment system carried out by the ICSC under the scrutiny of the General Assembly.
+139 Retaining an independent expert to examine the methodology was a step toward a comprehensive review that was subsequently launched and which includes establishing a working group on operational rules governing the determination of post adjustment multipliers, with the full participation of organizations and staff federations as well as a task force on the review of the conceptual framework of the post adjustment index methodology, composed of statisticians nominated by organizations, staff federations and the Commission, as well as top-level consultants in the field of economics and price statistics.
+The latter produced a report on a wide array of technical and procedural issues, covering, in general terms, elements disputed by the Geneva statisticians.
+The ICSC report for 2019 shows, in particular, that the problem of generalized decreases in the post adjustment index attributable to methodological change is taken very seriously and neutralizing such effects are to be addressed either through a compensatory mechanism on a no-gain, no-loss basis, or through statistical solutions formed in the same context of statistical methodology in which it originated.
+The results are to be applied in the 2021 round of surveys.